'Unconditional and immediate' - British relatives of Israeli hostages in Gaza appeal to UK prime minister

 The mother of Emily Damari, now 28, the only British hostage left in Gaza, has given UK Prime Minister Keir Starmer a letter to try to deliver to her daughter, urging him to use “every ounce of his influence” to get Emily home.

 Mandy Damari will be one of the speakers at Hyde Park in London today, for a one-year commemoration event for the 1,200 victims of the Oct.
-7 massacre and kidnapping by Hamas terrorists of 251 men, women and children.
+7 massacre and the kidnapping by Hamas terrorists of 251 men, women and children.

 Speaking publicly for the first time, Mandy said her daughter was kidnapped from her apartment in Kibbutz Kfar Aza: “She was shot, and taken in her own car, by force, into the Gaza Strip.”